 A good cashflow is crucial to the success of any business.
 Basically one needs to be on top of information like how much cash has been paid, which customers have paid, and which bills you need to pay – every single day.
 Understanding your financial position provides you with valuable insights to help you make the best decisions for your business.

-Although managing Cashflow can be a tricky issue when you have a small growing business, the good news is that most cash flow problems can be prevented with a little bit of preparation and the right strategy.
+Although managing Cashflow can be a tricky issue when you are running an online small business,, the good news is that most cash flow problems can be prevented with a little bit of preparation and the right strategy.
 Read on to learn more…..

 Having a cash crunch does not necessarily mean that business is bad or not profitable.
 It could just be that you are growing too fast!
 A happy problem of sorts you can say!
-However, a growing business soaks up cash because as sales grow you will have to get the inventory to grow too.
+However, a growing business soaks up cash when you create online store website because as sales grow you will have to get the inventory to grow too.
 This means greater cash requirements which can lead to a cash crunch and you have to be prepared for such situations.

 Movement of cash in any business is cyclical with the length of the cycle varying according to the market you are in.
 Having a good cashflow in ecommerce basically boils down to reducing the length of time you have to wait between making payments and actually getting paid.
 If the gap is too long you are in for problems in cash flow management.